 How Selmar can support you with applying for jobs

-The support that the Selmar team provides to our learners extends to helping you flourish as an educator in the sector.
+The support that the Selmar team provides to our learners extends to helping you flourish as workers in the aged care and early childhood education and care sectors.

-Our learner success team is dedicated to your success in early childhood and can provide invaluable advice throughout the job application process.
+Our learner success team is dedicated to your success and can provide invaluable advice throughout the job application process.
 They can even help you with writing your resume and cover letters, so you can be sure you get it just right.

 Reach out to your trainer to gain contacts within the early childhood education and aged care sectors and different opportunities for you to explore with your qualifications.
 The learner success advisors will also guide you with the best ways to leverage your performance during practical placement to gain employment.

-Creating job-ready graduates who have the knowledge and skills to shine in early childhood is what we are all about.
+Creating job-ready graduates who have the knowledge and skills to shine in early childhood education and aged care is what we are all about.